 For 23 years, this Practical Training Program consisted of five, three-day weekend units (126 contact hours) plus a concurrent self-directed home study portion (174 hours).

-Due to the 2020 Covid-19 pandemic, and the restrictions imposed on group gatherings, the Program has been restructured for 2021 into 4 live Units, two of which are solely practical workshops (Units 2 and 3), plus a new online component (four online Units) that contains the totality of the lectures delivered by Dr. Elorriaga in the live Program.
-Course participants receive access to the online component of each Unit three to four weeks prior to the live event.
+The Covid-19 pandemic has forced the program to innovate ways of delivering the material and therefore the program has been restructured for 2022 into three In Person Units, two of which are solely practical workshops (Units 2 and 3), in addition to a new online component consisting of three online units that contains the totality of the lectures previously delivered by Dr. Elorriaga in the live Program.
+Course participants receive access to the online component of each unit at least four weeks prior to the live event.
 The online component varies between 6 and 8 hours per Unit (less than 30 minutes per day of study time).
 The credit hours for the online component are equivalent to the live hours corresponding to lectures in the old format.

 Since its inception, the McMaster University Neurofunctional Acupuncture Program is skills-based and clinically oriented, with about 100 hours devoted to practical workshops including surface anatomy palpation, insertion needling techniques, condition specific blueprint treatment design, special techniques workshops, and real live patient treatment demonstrations.